In general terms, you must be an Australian citizen to serve in the Navy, Army or Air Force, but there are some

 - An Australian passport (issued after 20 August 1986, with at least two years validity, and not cancelled), or

 - An Australian Citizenship Certificate (including an extract from the register of citizenship or extract from the register of Australian births abroad).

 In exceptional circumstances, if a position cannot be filled by an Australian citizen the citizenship requirement may be waived and applications may be accepted from:

 - Permanent residents who can prove they have applied for citizenship

-- Permanent residents who are ineligible to apply for Australian citizenship as long as they are prepared to apply for citizenship within three months of commencing service (or six months if in the ADF Reserve), and
+- Permanent residents who are ineligible to apply for Australian citizenship as long as they are prepared to apply for citizenship within 90 days of commencing service.

 - Overseas applicants with relevant military experience (see below).

 Please be aware that if, as a permanent resident, you refuse citizenship or fail in your application, your ADF service will be terminated.

 If you are a New Zealand citizen who is also a permanent resident or citizen of Australia, you can apply for the ADF if you can satisfy one of the following: